radius-project/docs/docs/content/getting-started/quickstarts/quickstart-container-wi/_index.md

    [myapp-mycontainer-79c54bd7c7-tgdpn] I1108 18:39:53.636314       1 main.go:33] "successfully got secret" secret="supersecret"
    ```

+   Note: You might need to wait 1-2 minutes for the pods and identities to be set up completely.
+Retry in a few minutes if you are unable to view the secret contents.

 ## Cleanup

 1. Run the following command to delete your app and container: